SF2930 Regression Analysis - Course log and updates

 Lecture 5: summary and reading instructions.

-After revisiting the joint confidence sets for the regression coefficients and the problem with hidden extrapolation in multiple regression, we turn to the model evaluation strategies.
+After revisiting the confidence sets for the regression coefficients, F-test for comparing various subtypes of models and the problem with hidden extrapolation in multiple regression, we turn to the model evaluation strategies.
 The main question is whether the assumption underlying the linear regression model seem reasonable when applied to the dataset in question.
 Since these assumptions are stated about the populations (the true) regression errors, we perform the model adequacy checking through the analysis of the sample based (estimated) errors, residuals.

 Main ideas of residual analysis are presented in sections 4.2.1-4.2.3, and section 4.3 where the PRESS residuals are used to compute R² like statistic for evaluating capability of the model.
 Go through the sections 4.2.1-4.2.3, check the difference between internal and external scaling of residuals and go through numerical examples 4.1 and 4.2 (and relates graphs and tables).
 Specifically, be sure that you understand why we need to check the assumptions of the model and how we can detect various problems with the model by using residual analysis.
 Think which formulas and methods we used are at risk to be incorrect when specific model assumptions are violated.